How to Deal w/ Stressful Situations

 Know that you are not alone, you are doing great, know that you have the best intentions with anything you undertake and everything will be okay again soon: 'This, too, shall pass.'

 Something that's really helpful to think about, is that people who are being unkind, are often the ones who are struggling the most.
 To make up for their own suffering and unresolved trauma, they pull up their defenses as a coping mechanism.
-It's actually really sad that they aren't able to do the inner work so that they can live a happier life.
+It's actually really sad that they haven’t yet been able to do the inner work so that they can live a happier life.

 When you think of it this way, you'll be able to shift your energy from reaction to compassion: